bradhowes/AUv3Controls/Sources/AUv3Controls/Examples/README.md

 # Examples

-This folder contains two Swift previews that do much of what is found in the demo application.
+This folder contains two Swift previews that are also the basis for the views in the demo application.

 ## Duality View